open-telemetry/opentelemetry.io/content/en/docs/languages/go/instrumentation.md

 added at instrument creation, or at any other time during the lifecycle of an instrument.

-Generally speaking, it is advisable to add attributes during instrumentation if you can.
+Generally speaking, it is advisable to add attributes during instrument creation if you can.
 There is memory overhead when adding them after creation, and in some scenarios this can degrade performance.